Beyond Black-Box Advice: Learning-Augmented Algorithms for MDPs with Q-Value Predictions: Main Results

-Theorem~\ref{thm:black_impossibility} implies that using the \textsc{Black-Box} Procedure, \ouralg cannot be $1$-consistent and $(\mathsf{ROB}+o(1))$-robust, while this can be achieved using the \textsc{Grey-Box} Procedure.
-On one hand, this theorem validates the effectiveness of the \ouralg policy with value-based machine-learned advice that may not be fully trusted.
-On the other hand, this sharp contrast between the black-box and grey-box settings reveals that having access to information of value function can improve the tradeoff between consistency and robustness (see Definition~\ref{def:tradeoff}) non-trivially.
-A proof of Theorem~\ref{thm:grey_robustness_consistency} can be found in Appendix~\ref{app:grey_box}.
+Theorem~\ref{thm:black_impossibility} shows that the \textsc{Black-Box} Procedure cannot attain the same simultaneous asymptotic consistency and robustness limits, while the \textsc{Grey-Box} Procedure can do so under the stated conditions.
+On the one hand, this result shows the effectiveness of \ouralg with value-based machine-learned advice that may not be fully trusted.
+On the other hand, the contrast between the black-box and grey-box settings reveals that access to value information can improve the consistency and robustness tradeoff non-trivially.

+The stochastic result additionally uses the sublinear Q-value error, a time uniform confidence bound for transition noise with vanishing failure contribution, and a baseline guarantee that remains valid after the permanent switch.
+The precise conditions, finite horizon factors, and proof are given in Appendix~\ref{appendix:thm_grey_consistency}.
 Applications of our main results are discussed in Appendix~\ref{sec:application}.